zakhaev26/zakhaev26/README.md

 # 💫 About Me:
-🌱 I’m currently learning Backend Development,Blockchain<br><br>👯 I’m looking to collaborate on projects related to Web Development<br><br>👨‍💻 All of my projects are available on https://github.com/mogulcoder26<br><br>📫 How to reach me at b422056@iiit-bh.ac.in
+🌱 I’m currently learning Backend Development,Blockchain<br><br>👯 I’m looking to collaborate on projects related to Web Development<br><br>👨‍💻 All of my projects are available on https://github.com/mogulcoder26<br><br>📫 Reach me at b422056@iiit-bh.ac.in

 ## 🌐 Socials: